Coryf65/Meet.API/README.md

 > in order to run this project do the following
 1. Set the JWT Key [Info on JWT](https://jwt.io/introduction) to something either in appsettings.json OR UserSecrets [docs](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-6.0&tabs=windows) ``` JSON "JwtKey": "SET_THIS_TO_SOMETHING_DONT_SHARE" ```
 2. you would need to run in Visual Studio Package Manager : ```BASH add-migration MigrationName ``` or Run ```CLI dotnet ef migrations add MigrationName ```
-3. You should now be able to build and run
+3. You should now be able to build and run :thumbsup:

 ![Screenshot 2023-02-05 at 16-53-12 Swagger UI](https://user-images.githubusercontent.com/20805058/216850654-a5bd38d5-0fae-493b-b3e1-1aff1edea460.png)

-### Entity Framework
+### Entity Framework Migrations Commands and Info
 <details><summary>More Info ...</summary>

 Commands for DB Migrations